ndphillips/yarrr/README.md

 0.0.7

+- `pirateplot()` can now handle up to 3 IVs!
+Levels of the third IV are shown in separate plots in a grid.

 Bug-fixes

 - The `inf.p` parameter in `pirateplot()` was prevously not being passed to the Bayesian HDIs, rendering all inference bands to be the default of 95% (thanks to Roman Pahl for catching this).
 This has now been fixed